nifanfa/MOOS/README.md

+When building, make sure no folder in the path to the solution has a whitespace in it, You will get an error at the NASM stage of build
 C# operating system creator, made with Native AOT (Core RT) and boots via multiboot.
 ## Implemented:
  - [ ] Error Throwing / Catching